 The ApplePhotoStreams.exe file is digitally signed.
 The process starts when Windows starts (see Registry key: Run).
 ApplePhotoStreams.exe is not a Windows core file.
+It is a Verisign signed file.
+The process can be removed using the Control Panel's Add\Remove programs applet.
 The program has no visible window.
-The ApplePhotoStreams.exe file is a Verisign signed file.
-You can uninstall this program in the Control Panel.
 ApplePhotoStreams.exe is able to monitor applications.
-Therefore the technical security rating is 20% dangerous.
+Therefore the technical security rating is 15% dangerous.

 Recommended: Identify ApplePhotoStreams.exe related errors